-Course title Applied Mathematics
+Course title Applications of Partial Differential Equations

-Course code XME12
+Course code CHM_E12

 Type of course Elective

 Level of course Undergraduate

 Year of study 5 th

 Semester 9 th

 ECTS credits 4

 Name of the lecturer Panayiotis Vafeas

-Learning outcome At the end of this course the student should be able to:

-Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the partial differential equations, which is adequate to his/her science.
-Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Applied Mathematics", in order to be able to apply them.
+Learning outcome At the end of this course the student should be able to: Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the partial differential equations, which is adequate to his/her science.
+Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Applications of Partial Differential Equations", in order to be able to apply them.
 Combine and make worthy of the knowledge that he/she acquired to other fields of the theoretical and applied mathematics, in which certain notions and principles of the present course are necessary and useful.

 Competences/Skills At the end of the course the student will have further developed the following skills and competences: 1.
 Ability to demonstrate knowledge and understanding of essential concepts, principles and applications that are related to the partial differential equations of elliptic, parabolic and hyperbolic type.
 2. Ability to apply such knowledge to the solution of problems in other fields of the wide conception of theoretical and applied mathematics, related to the science of Chemical Engineering, or to the solution of multidisciplinary problems.
 3. Study skills needed for continuing profession development.

 Prerequisites There are no prerequisite courses.
-It is, however, recommended that students should have the basic knowledge of the differential and integral calculus of one and many variables, of the vectors analysis, as well as of the linear algebra, which they were taught to the corresponding courses "Mathematics I", "Mathematics II" and "Linear Algebra".
-Moreover, it is requisite the basic knowledge in subjects of ordinary and partial differential equations, which they were taught to the corresponding courses "Mathematics III" and "Mathematics IV".
-Course contents Partial differential equations of second order with applications to modern technology and mathematical physics.
+It is, however, recommended that students should have the basic knowledge of the differential and integral calculus of one and many variables, of the vectors analysis, as well as of the linear algebra, which they were taught to the corresponding courses "Single Variable

+Calculus and Linear Algebra" and "Multivariable Calculus and Vector Analysis".
+Moreover, it is requisite the basic knowledge in subjects of ordinary and partial differential equations, which they were taught to the corresponding courses "Ordinary Differential Equations" and "Partial Differential Equations".
+Course contents Differential equations with partial derivatives of second order with applications to modern technology and mathematical physics.
 Elliptic type equations and boundary value problems.
-Equations of Laplace and Helmholtz, method of separation of variables and eigenexpansions in Cartesian, polar, cylindrical and mainly in spherical coordinates, spherical harmonic functions and applications to physical problems.
-Fourier transform, fundamental solutions and Green functions, integral representations.
-Parabolic type equations (diffusion equation) and hyperbolic type equations (wave equation).
-Initial and boundary value problems, method of separation of variables and applications to physics.
-Non homogeneous problems and solution with the use of integral transforms.
-Recommended reading G. Dassios and K. Kiriakie, "Partial Differential Equations", G. Dassios Publications, Athens, 1994 (Eudoxos).

-P.M.
-Hatzikonstantinou, "Mathematical Methods for Engineers and Scientists: Partial Differential Equations, Fourier Series and Boundary Value Problems, Complex Functions", P.M.
-Hatzikonstantinou Publications, Patras, 2013 (Eudoxos).
+Laplace's and Helmholtz's equations, main method of separation of variables and eigenexpansions in Cartesian, polar, cylindrical and spherical coordinates, spherical harmonic functions and applications to physical problems with the use of Bessel's and Legendre's special functions.
+Spatial Fourier's transform, fundamental solutions and Green's functions, integral representations.
+Parabolic type equations (diffusion equation) and hyperbolic type equations (wave equation) with applications in physics.
+Initial and boundary value problems, method of separation of variables and solution with the use of integral transforms.
+Non homogeneous problems of parabolic and hyperbolic type, basic methods of dealing with such problems.
+Recommended reading P.M.
+Hatzikonstantinou, "Mathematical Methods for Engineers and Scientists: Partial Differential Equations, Fourier Series & Boundary Value Problems - Complex Functions", P.M.
+Hatzikonstantinou Publications, Patras, 2014 (Eudoxos / code 33362174).
+S. Trachanas, "Partial Differential Equations", Institute of Tecnology & Research - University of Crete Publications, Herakleion, 2009 (Eudoxos / code 228).
 Teaching and learning methods Teaching (2 hours/week): lectures using blackboard of the theory and its application to typical mathematical problems of Chemical Engineering.
 Recitation (1 hour/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.
 Grading methods Written examination (100% of the final mark).
 Language of instruction Greek Course URL